fetlab/website/content/dan/prospective_students.md

 	software development.
 Currently, our work involves some or all of Android, Arduino, iOS, Javascript, OpenGL, and Windows programming.

-####The First Semester
-I don't offer paid positions during the first semester of work with my lab (the exception is PhD students, who receive a stipend immediately).
-Instead, we will do an independent study, which will provide you with three hours of elective credit.
-If both of us are satisfied with the outcome of the first semester, then we will talk about whether a paid position will become available in the following term.

 ####Contacting Me
 When you get ready to contact me, it will be very helpful for you to do several things:

-First, I'll want to know why you want to work with me in particular rather than any of the other fine faculty at RIT.
+First, I'll want to know why you want to work with me in particular rather than any of the other fine faculty at KU.
 You can help by including this information in your email to me.
 The more details the better!
-Rather than simply, "I like that you do HCI," look through my [research and publications](index.html#research) and see what work that I've done is particular appealing to you.
+Rather than simply, "I like that you do HCI," look through my [research and publications](index.html#research) and see what work that I've done is particularly appealing to you.

-Another useful piece of information you can include when you contact me is what kind of work you'd like to do&mdash;if you know; if you don't, that's okay.
+Another useful piece of information you can include when you contact me is what kind of work you'd like to do---if you know; if you don't, that's okay.
 For example, telling me that you are passionate about programming, that you love interacting with people, or that you enjoy nothing more than soldering can really help me to think